 The 2010-11 capital campaign is complete.
 Thank you for your support!

-The museum welcomes hundreds of groups each year, including school students, scout troops, and senior citizens.
+The museum welcomes hundreds of groups each year, including school students, scout troops, senior citizens, and extended families.
 Many bring a picnic lunch to enjoy outside before or after their visit to the museum.
 Unfortunately, the museum has just seven picnic tables, which is not enough to accommodate these groups.

 The new vision for the museum grounds is to include a picnic pavilion with an adequate number of tables, as well as protective covering for those days when the weather is not cooperative.

 The Tranquility Base Picnic Pavilion will fulfill more than just these obvious functions.
 Educational panels within the pavilion will enhance visitors’ experience even when the museum is closed.
 A storage area at the west end of the pavilion will provide space for the museum’s grounds keeping equipment.